AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/caching/index.md

 ```

 ## Use your own CDN

+To disable native caching in API Mesh and use your own CDN, ensure that your `responseConfig` contains `"cache": false` to avoid double caching.

 While we recommend using the [native API Mesh caching](#api-mesh-native-caching) functionality, you can also provide your own content delivery network (CDN), such as Fastly.
 Refer to the [Fastly caching example](./fastly.md) for more information.